bentomhall/nih-system/homebrewery/world/player-options.md

 Starting at 10th level, you gain proficiency in Constitution saving throws.

 #### Enhanced Spell Disruption
-Starting at 14th level, when you cast *counterspell* or *dispel magic* and must make a check to see if it succeeds, you do so at advantage.
+Starting at 14th level, when you cast *counterspell* or *dispel magic* and must make a check to see if it succeeds, you do so with advantage.

 #### Enhanced Piercing Spell
 Starting at 18th level, when you use your Piercing Spell feature, the target loses any resistance to the damage type dealt until the beginning of your next turn; if it was immune, it loses that immunity and gains resistance to that damage type until the beginning of your next turn.